-It’s normal to feel intense emotions when you’re advocating for your child with additional needs.
-It can help to have some strategies for staying calm and focused during meetings.
-For example, take a few slow, deep breathes, or take a break to get a drink of water.
-If these strategies don’t work and you’re struggling to stay calm, you could ask for a short break, or stop the meeting and arrange another time.
+It’s normal to feel intense emotions when you’re advocating for your child.
+It can help to have strategies for staying calm and focused during meetings.
+For example, take slow, deep breaths, or take a break to get a drink of water.
+If these strategies don’t work and it’s hard to stay calm, you could ask for a longer break or stop the meeting and arrange another time.

-Prepare for meetings and take a list of points and questions with you to meetings.
-It also helps to keep written records of meetings, emails and phone calls.
+Prepare for meetings and take a list of points and questions with you.
+Keep written records of meetings, emails and phone calls.
 Include the date and time, who you spoke with or met, what you discussed, and any action points and review dates.
 You can also keep relevant information and reports that support your case.

 Speaking to other parents who’ve had similar experiences or joining a support group can help you find useful information and emotional support.
 You can also get support from a volunteer or paid advocate, who can explain the law and your child’s rights.
 This person can go to meetings with you too.

-From an early age, many children with additional needs can advocate for themselves by saying no or making simple choices.
+Many children and teenagers with disability, autistic children and teenagers, and children and teenagers with other additional needs can advocate for themselves – for example, by saying no or making simple choices.

-But self-advocating might be hard if your child doesn’t understand the situation, the processes or his rights, or doesn’t feel confident to speak up.
+But self-advocating might be hard if your child doesn’t understand the situation, the processes or their rights, or they don’t feel confident to speak up.
 These situations might come up when your child starts school or goes to the GP, for example.

-Here are some ways to help children learn to advocate for themselves.
+Here are ways to help children learn to advocate for themselves.

 Build your child’s confidence

-You can build your child’s confidence by giving her responsibilities and letting her do age appropriate things on her own – for example, going to the local shop to buy some milk.
+You can build your child’s confidence by giving them responsibilities and letting them do age-appropriate things on their own – for example, going to the local shop to buy some milk.

-You can also encourage your child to feel confident to speak up if he feels something isn’t right.
+You can also encourage your child to feel confident to speak up if they feel something isn’t right.
 One way to do this is by reading stories with your child about characters who stand up for themselves and others.
 Your local librarian could help you find some books.

 Listen to your child

-Actively listening when your child communicates shows her that you care and are interested in what she has to say.
+Actively listening to your child shows that you care and are interested in what they have to say.

-You can show your child that you’ve heard and understood by summarising what he has said.
+You can show your child that you’ve been paying attention and are trying to understand by summarising what they’ve said.
 For example, ‘Have I got this right?
 You’re feeling angry because you weren’t considered for the cricket team?’

-Some children with additional needs might have communication impairments and need support to express themselves.
+Some children with disability might have communication impairments and need support to express themselves.

-You can support your child by preparing her to express her point of view and ask for what she needs.
-For example, you could help your child write a script to use to speak to the GP or specialist.
-Or you could do a role play of this situation with your child.
-As part of the role play, you could show your child how to be calm and polite.
+You can prepare your child to express their point of view and ask for what they need.
+For example, you could help your child write a script to use to speak to the GP.
+Or do a role play of this situation with your child.
+Or make sure your child’s communication device has vocabulary for speaking to the GP.

-You can also help your child work out who he needs to talk to about an issue.
+You can also help your child work out who they need to talk to about an issue.
 You could explain why this is the best person to talk to and what your child might expect the person to do or say.

-If your child experiences any negative consequences from being an advocate for herself, it’s important to back her up.
+If your child experiences any negative consequences from being an advocate for themselves, it’s important to back them up.
 For example, if the teacher is annoyed with your child for asking to be included in the cricket team, you could ask the teacher for an appointment to discuss the issue.